 Does This Work for Everyone?

 It hardly seems possible, given the different lengths of fingers in this world.
 But generations of cooks swear by it.
 I've seen versions of this where people use the first knuckle of their thumb, or where they measure rice to the first joint of their finger, and add water to the second joint.
 No matter: It all adds up to a good bowl of rice.

-If you're in doubt, here's what I suggest: The first time you try this, follow package directions to measure the amount of water.
-Then see where the water reaches on your own finger.
+If you're in doubt, here's what I suggest: The first time you try this, follow package directions to measure the amount of water for the pot.
+Then put your fingertips into the pot of rice and water, and see where the water reaches on your own finger (use whichever finger you want, but remember which one you use).
 Cook the rice.
 If you like how it turns out, you know where to measure the water level on your finger the next time.
 If it's too sticky for your taste, add less water.
 Too dry, add more.
 Either way, you'll figure out the ratio that works for you and you'll always have it on hand (so to speak).